The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Background

 \section{Background}

-In this section, we introduce no free lunch theorems for supervised learning and Kolmogorov complexity.
+We provide background on the no free lunch theorems, PAC-Bayes, and Kolmogorov complexity.
+We include an extended background discussion in \cref{app:extended_background}.

 \textbf{No free lunch theorems. } No free lunch theorems (NFL) state that without making strong assumptions, a single algorithm cannot simultaneously solve all problems well.
-No free lunch theorems for search and optimization indicate that all optimizers and search algorithms satisfying certain conditions perform exactly the same on average over all such search or optimization problems \citep{wolpert1995no, wolpert1997no}.
-In this work, we narrow our focus to NFL for supervised learning. \citet{wolpert1996lack}, and similarly \citet{schaffer1994conservation}, proves an analogous theorem for supervised learning under which every learner---a function that takes in labeled data and outputs a labeling function for the associated domain---achieves exactly the same accuracy of $50\%$ on average over all binary classification problems where accuracy is only evaluated on unseen samples.

-In order to prove no free lunch theorems, one needs to place very strong assumptions on the lack of structure in the labeling function such as a uniform distribution, so that conditioning on the training labels does not modify the probability over labelings on unseen points \citep{rao1995every}.
-To illustrate the severity of this condition, imagine that a person is presented a sequence of one million $1$s and asked whether they predict that the next element will be $1$ or $0$.
-If labelings of sequence elements were distributed uniformly, then we should assign equal probability to both options, despite the fact that intuition and Bayesian probabilistic models tell us overwhelmingly to favor $1$.

-\citet{shalev2014understanding} instead do not assume a particular distribution over learning problems and prove that for every learner, there exists a task on which the learner achieves poor accuracy with high probability over training splits, whereas another learner achieves perfect accuracy.
+In supervised learning, the focus of this paper, \citet{wolpert1996lack} and \citet{schaffer1994conservation} famously prove that every learner---a function that takes in labeled data and outputs a labeling function for the associated domain---achieves the same average accuracy of $50\%$ on unseen examples over all binary classification problems. \citet{shalev2014understanding} instead do not assume a particular distribution over learning problems and prove that for every learner, there exists a task on which the learner achieves poor accuracy with high probability over training splits, whereas another learner achieves perfect accuracy.
 Notably, the latter NFL computes accuracy over all data, not just ``off-training’’ samples.
-While this statement of NFL does not explicitly require uniformly distributed data, the existence of catastrophic failure modes for our learners would not matter if our learners never encountered them in practice.
-After all, we do not care if our learners cannot solve problems we do not want to solve.
-Thus, the practical relevance of this theorem again hinges on the distribution over real-world learning problems and how well it aligns with the inductive bias of a learner.
-In this paper, we argue that the real-world learning problems we care about share a high degree of common structure, and the inductive biases of neural networks are well-aligned with such problems.
+The practical relevance of this theorem again hinges on the distribution over real-world learning problems and how well it aligns with the inductive bias of a learner.
+In this paper, we argue that the real-world learning problems we care about share significant structure, and the inductive biases of neural networks are well-aligned with such problems.
+Note the distinction between the existence of learning problems where a learner generalizes poorly and out-of-distribution or adversarial test samples where a model fails to generalize.